SupunGurusinghe/SinglishProcessor/README.md

 ## Features

-- Transliterate English text into Sinhala script.
+- Transliterate Singlish text into Sinhala script.
 - Follows logical splitting of words based on provided dictionaries of vowels, consonants, and dependent vowels.
 - Customizable configuration through dictionaries for vowels, consonants, and dependent vowels.